ypid/FreeRDP-wiki/BugReporting.md

 * if you built it yourself add some notes which branch you have used, also your cmake parameters can help
 * extra information helping us to find the bug

+If you have question join us in irc (#freerdp on freenode) or write a mail to our mailing list.

-Thank you for reporting a bug!
+**Thank you for reporting a bug!**